Breast cancer: Health disparities in breast cancer

 There are ethnic disparities in the mortality rates for breast cancer as well as in breast cancer treatment.
 Breast cancer is the most prevalent cancer affecting women of every ethnic group in the United States.
-Breast cancer incidence among black women aged 45 and older is higher than that of white women in the same age group.
+Breast cancer incidence among Black women aged 45 and older is higher than that of white women in the same age group.
 White women aged 60–84 have higher incidence rates of breast cancer than Black women.
-Despite this, Black women at every age are more likely to succumb to breast cancer.
+Despite this, Black women at every age are more likely to die of breast cancer.

-Breast cancer treatment has improved greatly in recent years, but black women are still less likely to obtain treatment compared to white women.
-Risk factors such as socioeconomic status, late-stage, or breast cancer at diagnosis, genetic differences in tumour subtypes, differences in health care access all contribute to these disparities.
-Socioeconomic determinants affecting the disparity in breast cancer illness include poverty, culture, as well as social injustice.
-In Hispanic women, the incidence of breast cancer is lower than in non-Hispanic women but is often diagnosed at a later stage than white women with larger tumors.
+Breast cancer treatment has improved greatly over the years, but Black women are still less likely to obtain treatment compared to white women.
+Risk factors such as socioeconomic status, late-stage, or breast cancer at diagnosis, genetic differences in tumor subtypes, and differences in healthcare access all contribute to these disparities.
+Socioeconomic determinants affecting the disparity in breast cancer illness include poverty, culture, and social injustice.
+In Hispanic women, the incidence of breast cancer is lower than in non-Hispanic women, but is often diagnosed at a later stage than white women with larger tumors.

 Black women are usually diagnosed with breast cancer at a younger age than white women.
 The median age of diagnosis for Black women is 59, in comparison to 62 in White women.
 The incidence of breast cancer in Black women has increased by 0.4% per year since 1975 and 1.5% per year among Asian/Pacific Islander women since 1992.
-Incidence rates were stable for non-Hispanic White, Hispanics, and Native women.
+Incidence rates were stable for non-Hispanic White, Hispanics, and Native American women.
 The five-year survival rate is noted to be 81% in Black women and 92% in White women.
 Chinese and Japanese women have the highest survival rates.